‘True or false’ with UoE lecturer Kim Sherwood: Bond author responds to online rumours

 “I love Agatha Christie; all of my novels start with a death or a near-death because of her advice to get to the body as quickly as possible.”

-‘Your favourite Kim Sherwood novel is Testament?’
+“Your favourite Kim Sherwood novel is Testament?”

 “False.
 If I had to pick a favourite, it would be A Wild and True Relation, because it took me 14 years from start to publication, so it means so much to me.”

-‘In an early draft of Double or Nothing, there was a cameo appearance by Vivienne Michel’
+‘In an early draft of Double or Nothing, there was a cameo appearance by Vivienne Michel.’

 “False.
-I have other cameos of women in Bond’s life, but as much as I love her, she never came back.
-And you’d sort of hope that she wouldn’t, because she has such a traumatising time.
+As much as I love her, she never came back – and you’d sort of hope that she wouldn’t, because she has such a traumatising time.
+You’d hope that everything Bond wishes for her in that beautiful letter comes true.
+You’d hope she just had an amazing career and met some nicer men.”

-‘Your first ever story was a spy mystery about your neighbours?’
+“Your first ever story was a spy mystery about your neighbours?”

 “Yes, true.
 I used to pretend that I was a spy and play these games of spying on our neighbours.
 I would then make up stories about them.
 Thankfully, they were very tolerant.”

 “You didn’t accidentally witness any infidelity or cause any marital spats?”
-I ask.

 “No, thankfully!
 I didn’t break up any marriages.”

-‘True or false: Your decompression activity at the end of a day of writing is Mario Kart.’
+“True or False: your decompression activity at the end of a day of writing is Mario Kart.”

-Kim said: “False – although that sounds great.
+“False – although that sounds great.
 When I delivered the first draft of Hurricane Room, that day we adopted our greyhound, Pat.
 (It’s now a rule, if you finish a trilogy, that you have to adopt a greyhound.)
+We brought him back from the rescue centre, and my decompression was to fall asleep with him on the floor in relief.”

 ‘You once gave a copy of A Spy Like Me to someone as a Secret Santa present?’